RolfCloud42/AzureMCTHelper/README.md

 ![Image of Azure CLI login window](/media/docu_CLILogin.png)

 There are three options to login with Azure CLI.
-User account & password, security principal, and managed instance.
+User account & password, service principal, and managed instance.
 Provide the needed login information to login with the expanded login type.
 A successful login will be indicated by a green bulb beside the login type and on the main Azure CLI tab.

 To log out of Azure CLI select the green bulb.